yuvalturg/ai-virtual-agent/docs/README.md

 # Documentation

-Welcome to the AI Virtual Agent Kickstart documentation!
+Welcome to the AI Virtual Agent Quickstart documentation!
 This page provides easy access to docs on every part of the application.

 ### 🚀 **Getting Started**